csci450-comparch/assg03/README.md

 In the example implementation in this simulator, each trap will be kept in an array `trap_ex` that contains pointers to the associated C functions.
-You will use this same strategy to implemen the fetch-decode-execute main simulation loop, but we keep a separate array here of function pointers for the trap instructions.
+You will use this same strategy to implement the fetch-decode-execute main simulation loop, but we keep a separate array here of function pointers for the trap instructions.
 In a real system, the trap service routines would need to be implemented in LC-3 assembly, but here